Location - Clemant State Forest, Queensland, Australia

 How to get there

-Rock hop up the creek to the saddle and continue up the ridgeline.
-Some flowing water was in the creek in May.
 The summit is covered in forest so there are no views, however the ridgeline offers an easy but exposed way to the summit with beautiful views of the surrounds.

-There are patches of lantana and vines that you may have to cut your way through closer to the summit.
+There are patches of lantana and vines that you may have to bash your way through closer to the summit.
 A survey pole marks the top of Mt Cataract where you can see the old remains of a trig point - probably installed during the war.
 The creek bed near the summit is filled with lantana thanks to Cyclone Yasi knocking out the canopy.

 What to take